Skip to main content

 info

-In Hex, semantic models are:
+In Hex, semantic projects are:

 • Open: They are imported from common external specs that can be free and used for many purposes besides just Hex.